LLM Wiki Skill: Build a Personal Knowledge Base with InfraNodus Gap Analysis

 to track contradictions between authors and produce an essay at the end.

-The skill responds with the discovery questions, scopes the
+The skill responds with the discovery questions, scopes

-(including the infranodus/ folder), writes the
+layout (including the infranodus/ folder),

-scaffolds the wiki on disk.
+in, and scaffolds the wiki on disk.

 Then, on every new source you add: